-- How to get over panic attacks.
+- How to stop panic attacks.

-- Treatment and Self Help
+- Treatment and self-help.

 As the physical symptoms of panic attacks are so extreme, you might fear that you are having a heart attack or dying.
 Part of the diagnostic process for panic disorder is to have medical conditions ruled out.